House for a Drummer / Bornstein Lyckefors

 -

-Lead architectAndreas Lyckefors
+- Lead Architect:Andreas Lyckefors

-Design TeamPer Bornstein, Johan Olsson, Caroline Jokiniemi, Viktor Stansvik, Monica Warwick, Emil Lundin, Edvard Nyman
+- Design Team:Per Bornstein, Johan Olsson, Caroline Jokiniemi, Viktor Stansvik, Monica Warwick, Emil Lundin, Edvard Nyman

-From the architect.
+Text description provided by the architects.
 House for a drummer is built for a single father of two with great interests in music, sailing and nature.
 The house is located half an hour north of Gothenburg on the Swedish west coast at the edge of a vast farmland.

 The context has some very specific historic legacy as an old farm stall and warehouse used to rest on the site.
 It burned down some generations ago and was never rebuilt but has influenced the design.
 The new house is a straightforward warehouse inspired volume with a distinct framing and with large barnyard doors covering the windows facing west, all painted in traditional Swedish Falu-Red colour.